Koregano73/angular13-fundamentals-workshop/resources/challenges.md

 # Module 05: Component Driven Architecture Challenges
 Complete the following challenges.
-- Generate a `LessonsListComponent` component
+- Generate a `LessonsListComponent` component  DONE
-- Create the appropriate inputs and outputs
+- Create the appropriate inputs and outputs DONE
-- Render `LessonsList` component
+- Render `LessonsList` component DONE

 **HINT:** `ng g c lessons/lessons -m app.module.ts -d`

 # Module 06: Routing Challenges
 Complete the following challenges.
-- Generate a `UsersComponent` component
+- Generate a `UsersComponent` component DONE
-- Create a new `users` route
+- Create a new `users` route DONE
-- Update the `AppComponent` to create link to the `users` route in the `SideNav`
+- Update the `AppComponent` to create link to the `users` route in the `SideNav` DONE